 - 60FF.
 The expert panel shall provide its written comments (if any) on the draft baseline survey report to the consent holder within 20 working days of receipt of the report from the consent holder. - 60H.
-The consent holder shall provide the baseline survey report, including all written comments provided by the Department of Conservation (Director, Operations, Northern North Island) expert panel and the consent holder's response to those comments, to the Group Manager Environmental Services, Kaipara District Council.
-Upon receiving the baseline survey report, the Group Manager Environmental Services, Kaipara District Council may seek advice from the expert panel on the report suitably qualified, independent ecological expert, and then shall determine whether: - Additional survey activity around the turbines in the vicinity of where bat activity was identified is required in accordance with the assessment criteria set out in Condition 60D(a) of the Long-Tailed Bat Monitoring and Management Plan.
+The consent holder shall provide the baseline survey report, including all written comments provided by the Department of Conservation (Director, Operations, Northern North Island) expert panel and the consent holder's response to those comments, to the Resource ConsentsGroup Manager Environmental Services, Kaipara District Council.
+Upon receiving the baseline survey report, the Resource ConsentsGroup Manager Environmental Services, Kaipara District Council may seek advice from the expert panel on the report-a suitably qualified, independent ecological expert, and then shall determine whether: - Additional survey activity around the turbines in the vicinity of where bat activity was identified is required in accordance with the assessment criteria set out in Condition 60D(a) of the Long-Tailed Bat Monitoring and Management Plan.

-Turbine Survey Report
+Turbine and Survey Report

-- 60l.
-In the event that it is determined by the Group Manager Environmental Services, Kaipara District Council that a survey around specific wind turbines is required in accordance with Condition 60H above, then this survey shall be undertaken by the consent holder between the period of November and April and in accordance with the methodology outlined in Condition 60D(b) as part of the Long-Tailed Bats Monitoring and Management Plan. - 60J.
-At the conclusion of the wind turbine survey required in accordance with Condition 60I, the consent holder shall engage an experienced and appropriately qualified person to prepare a monitoring report that: - a.
+- 60I.
+In the event that it is determined by the Resource ConsentsGroup Manager Environmental Services, Kaipara District Council that a survey around specific wind turbines is required in accordance with Condition 60H above, then this survey shall be undertaken by the consent holder between the period of November and April and in accordance with the methodology outlined in Condition 60D(b) as part of the Long-Tailed Bats Monitoring and Management Plan - 60J.
+At the conclusion of the wind turbine survey required in accordance with Condition 60l, the consent holder shall engage a suitably qualified and experienced person n experienced and appropriately qualified person to prepare a monitoring report that: - a.
 Presents, summarises and analyses the data collected from the wind turbine survey against the relevant objectives of the Long-Tailed Bats Monitoring and Management Plan and the relevant matters set out in Condition 60D; and - Considers whether carcass monitoring around specific wind turbines is required based on the assessment criteria set out in Condition 60D(b) as part of the Long-Tailed Bat Monitoring and Management Plan.